To our Indio family,

 First and foremost, I hope that you, your family, friends, and communities are staying safe and healthy.
 For those who have been impacted by the COVID-19 outbreak – whether directly or indirectly – my prayers are with you and I wish those affected a speedy recovery.

-As we enter our 10th week of remote operations, it is impossible not to reflect on how the COVID-19 outbreak has fundamentally changed the global economy and the way we work at a stunning pace.
+As we continue our remote operations, it is impossible not to reflect on how the COVID-19 outbreak has fundamentally changed the global economy and the way we work at a stunning pace.
 Seemingly overnight, the pandemic shifted office-based teams to remote workforces, testing the resilience of our work tools, critical infrastructure and capabilities to interact with and support each other and our customers.
 And through all the uncertainty created by this extraordinary disruption, there have been inspiring moments of individual and collective strength and perseverance that have resulted in a successful – even if unplanned – test in remote working.

 Where we are today

 I am incredibly proud of the fortitude Team Indio has shown in supporting one another and staying devotedly committed to our customers success during this time.
 As the outbreak intensified, we recognized that you would need to manage your business operations differently and quickly activated several initiatives to help you navigate the new, remote reality.
 These programs provide easy access to the technology needed to support remote operations and ensure your customers have access to your business anytime, anywhere via an online portal.

 We also know that managing through this crisis and the abundance of information available can be overwhelming.
 A couple of months ago, we pulled together a with content covering business continuity guides, technology tools and business management tips – to provide a central source of information to help you navigate the growing business and employee experience implications.
 We have kept that a living and breathing resource for our customers, adding new content as the situation has evolved.